-The Basics of Investing In Preferred Stock
+The Basics of Investing in Preferred Stock

 Cumulative vs. Non-Cumulative Preferred Stock

-If a preferred issue is non-cumulative and the dividend payment is missed, the preferred shareholders are out of luck.
+If a preferred stock issue is non-cumulative and the dividend payment is missed, the preferred shareholders are out of luck.
 They will never receive that money, even if the company produces record-breaking profits months later.

 Provisions That Influence Preferred Stock Value

 Several additional provisions can affect the value of preferred stock.
 These considerations include shareholder voting rights, the rate of interest, and whether or not the shares can be converted to common shares.